dr-m/wg21/atomic_mutex.md

 a subsequent request to acquire the page lock in Thread _A_ will wait until Thread _B_ has released the lock.

+## Acquisition and Release Split into Fast and Slow Path

+When an uncontended mutex is acquired and released, ideally there should be no operating system calls or no interaction with other thread execution cores.
+The simple case of acquiring and releasing can be defined in `inline` functions such as `atomic_mutex_storage::lock_impl()` and `atomic_mutex_storage::unlock_impl()`.
+A possible implementation could use the Intel 80486 `LOCK XADD` instruction.
+More complex handling in `atomic_mutex_storage::lock_wait()` and `atomic_mutex_storage::unlock_notify()` may better be implemented in non-`inline` functions.

+Splitting the operations in this way also allows [@tsan] instrumentation to be defined in `atomic_mutex` and `atomic_shared_mutex`; any mutex storage implementation should work without any additional instrumentation.

 ## Constructors and zero-initialization

 A prototype implementation that is based on `atomic<uint32_t>` allows